Master’s and PhD Programs

 The first critical and fundamental step in considering graduate study is to understand why you want to pursue a graduate degree.
 To set the stage for careful decision making, it is important to clarify your reasons for pursuing a graduate degree, your goals for study and research, and the realities of your intended career path.
 As you begin to think about this, consider the following questions:

 What are your expectations?

-For a more in-depth exploration of these questions, see the OCS Guide: Applying to Graduate School.
+For a more in-depth exploration of these questions, see our Applying to Graduate School Guide.
 In this booklet, you will also learn about:

 - Timing of Application and Enrollment

 - Master’s Degree (e.g. M.A., M.S., M.P.P., M.P.H., M.F.A., Ed.M.)

 - Researching Graduate Schools and Programs

 Meet with an adviser to discuss your graduate school questions.
 GSAS advisers work with Harvard College undergraduates and graduate students enrolled in GSAS master’s programs on advanced degree applications.
 Harvard College undergraduates who are interested in applying for PhD programs should first meet with one of our undergraduate advisers who will then refer the student to a GSAS adviser.